dhruvvyas90/qemu-rpi-kernel/README.md

 kernel-qemu-4.1.7-jessie, which is newer kernel compiled compatible with jessie as well as it works well with older wheezy images, build scripts are in tools folder for reference.

-Known issues:

-1. kernel-qemu-4.1.7-jessie doesn't seem to work properly with 2014-09-24 jessie image as it sends to emergency mode after making standard changes in .img file.
-Feel free to contribute to wiki / create a PR if you have found a work around for this issue.

 Go through wiki page for step by step guide how to emulate raspberry pi on Qemu on any platform (Win, linux or Mac Os)